Does Using Afterpay Affect Your Credit Score?

 Will using Afterpay affect my credit score?

 As of February 2024, using Afterpay doesn’t have any impact on your credit score.
-Unlike other credit providers like personal loan and payday loan companies, Afterpay doesn’t conduct any credit checks or report positive or negative repayment behaviour to credit reporting agencies.
+Unlike other credit providers like personal loan and small loan companies, Afterpay doesn’t conduct any credit checks or report positive or negative repayment behaviour to credit reporting agencies.
 Some BNPL companies do this, but it isn’t currently a legal requirement.

 This means that even if you continually make late payments on your Afterpay purchase, your credit score won’t be impacted.
 It’s still worth avoiding late payments wherever possible, though, as these will add up over time.